Polish Century Club Exploratory Research Fellowship

 The Samuel and Alicja Fiszman Scholarship is open to any student at Indiana University-Bloomington who intends to pursue study in Poland on an IU-approved, credit-bearing overseas study program in Warsaw or Kraków.
 In 2014-15, the scholarship award is $5000.

-Application deadline is March 13, 2014.
+Application deadline for Academic Year 2015-2016 TBA.
 Application materials should be sent to the Polish Studies Center, at email@example.com A completed application will consist of:

 - a letter of application, explaining the applicant’s interest in Polish Studies, and discussing how study abroad will contribute to the realization of the student’s goals;

 - a letter of recommendation from a professor familiar with the student’s work.
 This last should be sent separately by the professor.